9nightss/KOD8_ENC/README.md

 # KOD8_ENC

-KOD 8 PRO is a multi-layered obfuscation and encryption engine designed for high-diffusion data protection.
+KOD 8 is a multi-layered obfuscation and encryption engine designed for high-diffusion data protection.
 Unlike standard single-algorithm ciphers, KOD 8 utilizes a Strategic Chain Architecture, applying exactly eight distinct, reversible transformations based on the detected or specified input type.

 More Features